-Luckily, there are many ways to help a small business that go beyond buying from them.
+Luckily, there are many ways to support small businesses that go beyond buying from them.
 Let’s look at how to support a small business for free — but first, why should you want to?

 For one thing, they allow entrepreneurs to bring a dream to life.
 That dream could one day grow into a midsize or even large company that employs hundreds of people.
 After all, even the largest corporations started out small.
 And even if businesses stay small, they create jobs for local people and help keep unemployment down.

 In addition, communities that have many small businesses are better able to meet the needs of their residents.
 Products and services are designed with locals in mind and they often promote the culture of the region.

 Not to mention small businesses make a neighborhood feel welcoming and give it a unique flair.
 Frequently, it’s the local businesses that make people want to visit an area — there’s less appeal to visiting a place where the stores and restaurants are the same as everywhere else.

 Small businesses that operate online are just as important.
 They may provide a subset of the population with a niche product or fill a gap by providing an original service.
 Without these businesses, choice diminishes and we miss out on innovative ideas.

 How to Support a Small Business Without Buying Anything

 Now you know why small and local businesses are so important, let’s look at how to support a small business without buying any of its products.
 You may be surprised that there are multiple ways to do this.

 1. Follow on Social Media

 The first thing to do is find the business on social media and start following.
 A large follower count shows other users that the business is popular and credible.